-Design policy in Lithuania is shaped and implemented by two Ministries: the Ministry of Economy and Innovation and Ministry of Culture.
+Design policy in Lithuania is shaped and implemented by two Ministries: the Ministry of the Economy and Innovation and the Ministry of Culture.
 The Ministry of Culture supervises various cultural initiatives of the design sector and copyright.
 The Ministry of Economy and Innovation is responsible for design export and the growth of small and medium sized enterprises.

-Despite various financing sources and two Ministries that are concerned with design, Lithuanian policy of design is not systematic and has been quite neglected for a long time.
+Despite various financing sources and two Ministries that are concerned with design, the Lithuanian policy of design is not systematic and has been quite neglected for a long time.
 Until 2015, Lithuania had no strategy of design policy, although there were some “bottom up” initiatives aimed at preparing such a strategy.
 For example, in 2008, Vilnius Academy of Art commissioned the study The Complex Development of Lithuanian Design that was conducted by the international design research team Mollerup Designlab.
-The study provided the development plan of Lithuanian design sector for seven years that was presented to the Ministry of Education.
+The study provided the development plan for the Lithuanian design sector for seven years that was presented to the Ministry of Education.
 However, the plan was not adopted.

-In 2019, the first step towards the consistent design policy was taken – the Ministry of Economy and Innovation of the Republic of Lithuania and the Ministry of Culture of the Republic of Lithuania established a joint unit – the Design Council.
-The task of the Council is to contribute to the development of a long-term continuous design policy by submitting to the Minister of Culture and the Minister of Economy and Innovation proposals and recommendations on the issues concerning the strategic planning of design sector, programmes and measures of design development, priorities and sources of public funding for design, protection of design heritage, strengthening of international competitiveness of Lithuanian design industry, etc.
+In 2019, the first step towards consistent design policy was taken – the Ministry of the Economy and Innovation of the Republic of Lithuania and the Ministry of Culture of the Republic of Lithuania established a joint unit – the Design Council.
+The task of the Council is to contribute to the development of a long-term continuous design policy by submitting to the Minister of Culture and the Minister of the Economy and Innovation proposals and recommendations on the issues concerning the strategic planning of the design sector, programmes and measures of design development, priorities, and sources of public funding for design, protection of design heritage, strengthening of international competitiveness of Lithuanian design industry, etc.

 In 2001, Lithuania became a member of the Architects’ Council of Europe (ACE) and began the process of organising its activities in compliance with European legislation on architecture and building policy.
-The activity of architects is regulated by the Law on Construction (1996), Law on Architects’ Chamber (2006) and the Law on Architecture (2017).
+The activity of architects is regulated by the Law on Construction (1996), the Law on the Architects’ Chamber (2006) and the Law on Architecture (2017).